Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 You can create, edit and delete both cost centers and cost objects.

 [comment]: <> (Kommentar von Isa: While posting an accounting entry you can either fill in cost center -Kost1- or cost object -Kost2-.
-Ich finde es aber hier nicht ganz relevant, sie müssen erst hier angelegt werden, oder? -> check mit Isa, was sie meint)
+Also, Verteilungstabelle macht so keinen Sinn, denn man kann die Kosten der Projekte/Produkte unter der Abteilungen verteilen.)